Necrolesian/morrowind-mod-list/list.md

 ## [Vivec and Velothi Arkitektora Atlas Texture](https://www.nexusmods.com/morrowind/mods/46266)

-The file we're looking for is the Atlas download, either HQ or UHQ.
+The file we're looking for is the Atlas download.
 (You might have already downloaded it when you were here earlier.)
+There are three versions: MQ, HQ, and UHQ.

-The UHQ file is higher resolution, but it doesn't work for everybody.
-For me it's borked, because it's too large for my system to handle.
-If you have trouble with the UHQ archive, grab the HQ one instead.
+The UHQ file is very high resolution, but it doesn't work for everybody.
+For me it's borked, because it's too large for my system to handle, so I use the HQ file, which works fine for me.
+Some lower-end graphics cards have problems with the HQ file as well and need the MQ file.
+Use the highest-quality file that works with your graphics card.

 This atlas texture is based on the regular textures from Vivec and Velothi Arkitektora Vol 2 that we've already installed, so they'll be completely consistent with any objects that don't use atlases, plus interiors.